jdmaresco/jdmaresco.github.io/about.md

 permalink: /about/
 ---

 I work with [General Assembly](http://ga.co/), helping people pursue work they love through education in technology, business, and design.
-I helped launch the [Web Development Immersive](http://ga.co/wdi) in Washington DC and am now the Global Program Manager for WDI, working with our teams in 10 cities and 4 continents.
+I am the Product Manager for GA's [Web Development Immersive](http://ga.co/wdi) program.

-I was previously with [Deloitte](http://www.deloitte.com/us/consulting).
+I was previously a consultant with [Deloitte](http://www.deloitte.com/us/consulting) and am a proud [University of Maryland](http://www.umd.edu) alum.
 You can find me on [Twitter](http://www.twitter.com/jdmaresco) or [Github](http://www.github.com/jdmaresco).